 According to this licensing model, one server license is purchased for each SQL Server instance.
 The license is tied to a physical (virtual) server (the number of sockets and cores on the host doesn’t matter).
 Then you will have to buy client licenses (CAL) for each device or user connecting to your SQL Server.

 SQL Server CALs (like RDS CALs) are of two types::

 - User CAL is purchased for user accounts that connect to SQL Server with a server license;

 - Device CAL – is purchased for all devices used to connect to SQL Server with a server license.

-Each SQL Server CAL allows to connect to any number of SQL Server databases and instances.
+Each SQL Server CAL allows connecting to any number of SQL Server databases and instances.

 Since User CAL and Device CAL have the same price, it is recommended that you evaluate the cost-effectiveness of purchasing user or device licenses type in advance.

 - 20 users use SQL Server from 20 known devices.
 In this case, it doesn’t matter what type of SQL CAL to buy.

 - 20 users use SQL Server from 50 devices.
 In this case, it is better to purchase ‘per user’ CALs.